Cubeir/Vanilla-RTX-Tuner/README.md

 ## Miscellaneous

-- Hovering any control in the app displays a unique art piece to help visually communicate their functionality, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
+- Hovering any control in the app displays unique artwork communicating its function, sliders show how they should impact the textures in-game as you change them, toggles show before/after, and buttons display an artistic interpretation of what the they do!
-In combination with tooltips, this is meant to help make the app less intimidating and newbie-friendly.
+  In combination with tooltips, this is meant to help make the app less intimidating/more newbie-friendly.

-- Persistence of tuning options and slider values, Preview toggle, and theme selection between sessions This allows you to keep your personal favorite tuning values and quickly re-tune newer versions without having to remember everything.
+- The app persists tuning options, slider values, Preview toggle, and theme selection between sessions.
+  Allowing you to keep your personal favorite tuning values and quickly re-tune newer versions without having to remember everything.
 Just don't press the reset button by accident!

 - Top-left titlebar buttons in order:
   - App Update: Checks for updates against this GitHub repository, if an update is available, it attempts to download and install the github release of the app.
-  - Cycle themes: Change beween dark, light, or system theme.
+  - Cycle themes: Change between dark, light, or system theme.
   - Help: Attempts to open this page, which will hold up-to-date information about the app.
   - Donate: Attempts to open the developer's Ko-Fi page.
     When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
-Consider supporting my projects to have your name here! (or else I have to resort to ads, dead serious!)
+Consider supporting my projects to have your name here! (or else I have to resort to ads, dead serious)

 - Click the lamp 4 times consecutively to have your Minecraft startup splash arts replaced with the [correct Mojang logo](https://gist.github.com/Cubeir/3b69646ae5a0b809d8157da88a5ddb62).

+- The app silently retrieves PSAs from this readme file and caches it for several hours, these announcements will be displayed on startup.
+They are used to inform users of important Vanilla RTX or App updates, known issues, etc... and occasionally for entertainment!

 ## Installation Guide